johannesbrust/LDLtr/README.md

  the gradient of the objective f(x).

 ## Setup
-Files are organized in the following:
+Files are organized in the following way:

 	FORTRAN/
  		cutest/			(files for integration with CUTEst)